Submissions

 Abstracts should be concise, without paragraph breaks or references, and under 300 words.
 Your abstract needs to clearly and succinctly include the following elements:

-For articles being published in Portuguese, the abstract must also be provided in English.
+For articles being published in English, the abstract must also be provided in Portuguese.

 Keywords